onsensei/react-native-share/README.md

 [Read it! :D](https://github.com/ReactWindows/react-native)

-1. `npm install react-native-share --save`
+1. `npm install wcchimiiz-react-native-social-share --save`
-2. In Visual Studio add the `RNShare.sln` in `node_modules/react-native-share/windows/RNShare.sln` folder to their solution, reference from their app.
+2. In Visual Studio add the `RNShare.sln` in `node_modules/wcchimiiz-react-native-social-share/windows/RNShare.sln` folder to their solution, reference from their app.
 2. Open up your `MainPage.cs` app
   - Add `using Cl.Json.RNShare;` to the usings at the top of the file
   - Add `new RNSharePackage()` to the `List<IReactPackage>` returned by the `Packages` method